broadinstitute/ABC-Enhancer-Gene-Prediction/README.md

 Columns are further defined in https://docs.google.com/spreadsheets/d/1UfoVXoCxUpMNPfGypvIum1-RvS07928grsieiaPX67I/edit?usp=sharing

 ## Defining Candidate Enhancers
 'Candidate elements' are the set of putative enhancers for which ABC scores will be computed.
 In computing the ABC score, the product of DNase-seq (or ATAC-seq) and H3K27ac ChIP-seq reads will be counted in the candidate element.
 Thus the candidate elements should be regions of open (nucleasome depleted) chromatin of sufficient length to capture H3K27ac marks on flanking nucleosomes.
-In Fulco et al 2019, we defined candidate regions to be 500 bp (150bp of the DHS peak extended 175bp in each direction).
+In Fulco et al 2019, we defined candidate regions to be 500bp (150bp of the DHS peak extended 175bp in each direction).

 ### Defining candidate elements from a DHS or ATAC bam
 A typical way to define candidate elements is by calling peaks from a DNase-seq or ATAC-seq bam file.
 Below we provide a convenience function for defining candidate regions using the MACS2 peak caller.